sonuupendra/100-Days-of-Code/Day_01/README.md

-# DAY 1 - BAND NAME GENERATOR
+# DAY 1 - WORKING WITH VARIABLES IN PYTHON TO MANAGE DATA

-Welcome to my Day 1 project from the **100 Days of Code - Python Bootcamp** by Angela Yu.
+Welcome to my Day 1 of the **100 Days of Code - Python Bootcamp** by Angela Yu.

-This simple python program generates a fun band name using the city name and the pet name.
+Goal for the day: To build a simple python program that generates a fun band name using the city name and the pet name.

 ## Concepts Learnt and Practiced
 - Use of print() statement